rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 The identifier for the product that created the JSCard object.

 ### created
-Type: `String` (optional).
+Type: `UTCDateTime` (optional).

 The date and time when this JSCard object was created.
-The timestamp MUST be formatted as specified in [@RFC3339].

 ### updated
-Type: `String` (optional).
+Type: `UTCDateTime` (optional).

 The date and time when the data in this JSCard object was last modified.
-The timestamp MUST be formatted as specified in [@RFC3339].

 ### kind
 Type: `String` (optional).
 The kind of the entity the Card represents.